Preschool Calendar Notebooks – FINALLY! It’s here for the 2018-2019 school year!

 Complete this page each day, encouraging your child to memorize the days of the week and the months of the year.
 We say them every day until my little ones can recite them to me alone.

-“Today’s weather is…” and “Today I feel…” Page
+‘Today’s weather is…’ and ‘Today I feel…’ Page

 At the top of the page, your child draws a circle around the correct weather for the day.
-I put my 4-year-old in charge of announcing the day’s weather and she thinks this is the best job ever!
+I put my youngest daughter in charge of announcing the day’s weather and she thinks this is the best job ever!

 - I say, “Let me see your sad face.”
 And everyone (including me) makes their best sad face.

 - I say, “Everyone show their mad face!”
 Then we all show our growliest mad faces.